Connect with us

 Ultimately any new GBV record is all about the music and Thick Rich And Delicious delivers many enticing earworms.
 Opening with an anthemic grungy guitar instrumental, “Babies and Gentlemen” acts as a quasi-overture replete with a distant celestial vocalese choir floating like so many sweet cherries atop a whipped-cream-towered ice cream sundae.
 The charming “(You Can’t Go Back To) Oxford Talawanda” feels like a cross between Sell Out-era Who and Green-era REM (with a nod to that band’s 1984 hit “Rockville”).

-“Lucy’s World” finds the dual-fire guitar frontline of Doug Gillard and Bobby Bare Jr. in particularly ferocious form (as they typically are in concert actually).
-Note the final chiming chord, similar to the end of XTC’s 1986 classic “Dear God.”
+“Lucy’s World” finds guitarist Doug Gillard in particularly ferocious form.
+Also, note of the glorious final chiming chord, similar to the end of XTC’s 1986 classic “Dear God.”

 thick-rich-delicious-album-label